 Day of the Plunge

-• Some locations will feature pre-registration opportunities.
-Make sure to take advantage of these opportunities so you can arrive the day of the Plunge.
+–All locations feature pre-registration opportunities.
+Make sure to take -advantage of these opportunities to enjoy the day of the Plunge entirely.

-• Do NOT dive or flip into the water.
-This is a safety precaution for all Plungers that is strictly enforced by the Dive Team.
+–Do not dive or flip into the water.
+Diving or flipping is a safety precaution for all Plungers that the Dive Team strictly enforces.

 What to Expect

-• At pre-registration and day of registration, Plunge volunteers will have a list of online donations pledged in your name.
-This list will only be accurate as of two (2) days prior to the Plunge, so if you have any last minute online donations, please print a copy of your Personal Plunger Page.
-If you aren’t sure, bring a print out or your smart phone – just in case!
+–At pre-registration and day of registration, Plunge volunteers will have a list of online donations pledged in your name.
+The list will be accurate as of two (2) days prior to the Plunge, so if you have any last-minute online donations, please print a copy of your Plunger Page.
+If you aren’t sure, bring a printout or your smartphone – just in case!

 What to Bring

--Make sure to bring at least one towel in order to be able to dry off and warm up.
+-Make sure to bring at least one towel to dry off and warm up.

-• Old shoes, aquatic shoes, etc. All Plungers must wear shoes.
+–Old shoes, aquatic shoes, etc. All Plungers must wear shoes.
 Wear a pair of shoes that you don’t mind getting wet.
-Don’t forget to bring a dry pair to wear afterwards!
+Don’t forget to bring a dry pair to wear afterward!

-• Dry replacement clothes.
-After you’re done Plunging, it’s nice to have some warm and dry replacement clothes for the Post-Plunge party and ride home.
+–Dry replacement clothes.
+After Plunging, it’s nice to have some warm and dry replacement clothes for the Post-Plunge party and ride home.

-• A duffel bag, backpack, garbage bag (to keep wet clothes separate from dry), etc. It’s a good idea to bring a bag with you of your dry clothes so you can put your wet clothes in there when you’re done Plunging.
+-A duffel bag, backpack, or garbage bag (to keep wet clothes separate from dry).
+It’s a great idea to bring a bag with you of dry clothes so you can put your wet clothes in there when after Plunging.